simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

   # to communicate with this host.
   #
   # SIMP does not support multicast connectivity for security reasons.

+  # You need to add your grafana hosts to the apache ACL
+  simp_elasticsearch::http_method_acl :
+    'limits' :
+      'hosts' :
+        'grafana.%{::domain}' : 'defaults'

   simp_elasticsearch::unicast_hosts :
     - "%{::fqdn}:9300"